[Note: This post was originally published in April 2025 and last updated in September 2025]

 This is a big one.
 And unfortunately… it’s just not true.
 Being a good designer definitely helps but it’s far from the only thing that matters when it comes to template sales.

 One of the biggest factors is the niche you pick.
 Templates that are built for a specific, timely, and in-demand use case almost always perform better than generic “business” templates.
-Right now, for example, AI tools and SaaS products are all the rage.
-That will change and you’ll need to evolve with it.
-The more clearly your template solves a problem for a specific audience, the better chance it has of selling.
+A few years ago, crypto and NFT templates were all the rage.
+Right now, AI and SaaS templates are doing pretty well.
+Startup, agency and portfolio templates seem to be evergreen categories which also makes them highly competitive.
+The trends will change and you’ll need to evolve with them.
+The more clearly your template solves a current problem for a specific audience, the better chance it has of selling.

 Finally, timing and discoverability matter more than most people realize.
 Getting a head start on an emerging trend (like AI landing pages early on) or releasing templates during periods when businesses are planning new launches (like Q1 or mid-year) can make a big difference.
 Launching at the right time and being early in a niche can give you an edge, even if you’re not the “best” designer in the room.